 MySQL, as a multi-threaded database, supports concurrent queries from clients and sets its default isolation level to repeatable read.
 So how does MySQL isolate transactions in concurrent operations?
-It actually uses the MVCC mechanism to manage concurrent access and implements data isolation between different versions.
+It actually uses the

-If you are also a big data worker, you must have heard of the distributed file system: HDFS.
-This article will introduce HDFS, and elaborate on its important concepts, architecture, storage principles, and reading and writing processes.
-If you want to understand this system from scratch, you can read this article.
+If you are also a big data worker, you must have heard of the distributed file system:

 With the development of the times, the application of foundation models in various fields is expanding.
 This article tries its best to sort out various materials and will give a brief overview of foundation models from the aspects of concept definition, type classification, training and application.